Suspiria

 Your star rating:

 Suspiria, the original 1977 one not the 2018 remake (a treat for another day), pulls a version of the same trick on its audience that Orson Welles pulled on his crew while making Citizen Kane.
 “It’s a dream sequence,” Welles would sometimes shout, when he ran into resistance against whatever novelty he was trying out on any given day.
 Park your timeserved-craftsman’s logical objections, in other words, and give it a try.
-Armed with a “dream sequence” Welles could experiment away to his heart’s content.
+Armed with his “dream sequence” rationale Welles was able to experiment away to his heart’s content.

 If Welles had a dream, Dario Argento has a nightmare to deliver and everything in his film is shaped by it.
 Park expectations about “good” acting and “professional” editing and surrender yourself to the wayward stylistics of this classic horror.